karloscarweber/mage/docs/grammar.md

 # Grammar
 So mage is a simple stack based virtual machine language thing, for fun, based on the [numi](numi.app).
 For fun.
-Purpose is to make a feature rich, but simple, easy to follow Lexer, Parser, and VM, and deploy this to the web to run a little math engine thing.
+Purpose is to make a feature rich, but simple, easy to follow Scanner, Parser, and VM, and deploy this to the web to run a little math engine thing.

 Multi line statements or expressions are not allowed, except for function declarations, which span multiple lines.